Federated Analyst Fleets — Federated Personalization for Analyst Agents¶

 Interrupt-driven A2A¶

-The current pipeline is sequential: Hephaestus dispatches Metis → Techne → Dokimasia → Kallos → Mneme.
+The pipeline is sequential: the orchestrator dispatches triage → retrieval → summarization → drafting as the task requires.
 That stays.
 Layered on top is an interrupt channel where any agent can emit a non-blocking message keyed to:

-interrupting_agent— who broke intarget_agent— who they are addressingtarget_turn— which Memoir entry they are responding toreason_class—gossip,correction,disagreement,safety, orcarevisibility—public(other agents and player),private(player only, e.g. Cupid),silent(logged but not shown)
+interrupting_agent— who broke intarget_agent— who they are addressingtarget_turn— which ledger entry they are responding toreason_class—correction,disagreement,safety, orcoordination(agent-to-agent state sharing)visibility—public(other agents and the analyst),private(analyst only),silent(logged but not shown)

-Hephaestus arbitrates whether an interrupt is shown to the player, escalated to alter the pipeline, or used to inform the next handoff.
+The orchestrator arbitrates whether an interrupt is shown to the analyst, escalated to alter the pipeline, or used to inform the next handoff.

 Why interrupts matter for FL¶